SnowflakePowered/chd-rs/README.md

 The results from rchdman should be identical from chdman. rchdman is intended to be basic and does not implement multithreading or other functions, so in general it is slower than chdman.
 There are no plans to implement write-operations into rchdman.

+## Performance
+By default, chd-rs uses pure Rust codecs but if maximum performance is needed, `max_perf` can be enabled.
+This enables the zlib-ng backend of [flate2](https://crates.io/crates/flate2) as well as using experimental APIs in a custom [lzma-rs fork](https://github.com/SnowflakePowered/lzma-rs/tree/feature-perf-experiments) for some improvements in performance at the expense of higher memory usage.
+Combined with `codegen-units=1` and [Profile Guided Optimization](https://github.com/vadimcn/cargo-pgo), chd-rs is within 1% of libchdr performance.

+Without `max_perf`, chd-rs is already within 15% of libchdr without needing to link with C libraries like zlib-ng.

 ## `libchdr` API
 ⚠️*The C API has not been heavily tested.
 Use at your own risk.* ⚠️